Richard Burton: Philip Burton years

-Richard was bolstered by winning the Eisteddfod Prize and wanted to repeat his success.
+In 1939, Richard was bolstered by winning a certificate at Maesteg Town Hall during a local Eisteddfod and wanted to repeat his success.
 He chose to sing Sir Arthur Sullivan's "Orpheus with his Lute" (1866), which biographer Alpert thought "a difficult composition".
 He requested the help of his schoolmaster, Philip Burton, but his voice cracked during their practice sessions.
 This incident marked the beginning of his association with Philip.
 Philip later recalled, "His voice was tough to begin with but with constant practice it became memorably beautiful."
 Richard made his first foray into theatre with a minor role in his school's production of the Irish playwright George Bernard Shaw's The Apple Cart.
-He decided to leave school by the end of 1941 and work as a miner as Elfed was not fit, owing to illness.
-He worked for the local wartime Co-operative committee, handing out supplies in exchange for war-time ration-coupons.
-He also simultaneously considered other professions for his future, including boxing, religion and singing.
+He decided to leave school by the end of 1941 and work as a miner like Elfed.
+However, he ended up with a job, which he came to dislike intensely, at the local Taibach Co-operative retail store as a draper's assistant in the menswear department, limited at that time by war-time rationing.
+He also simultaneously considered other professions for his future, including boxing, religious ministry and singing.
 It was also during this period that Richard took up smoking and drinking despite being underage.

 When he joined the Port Talbot Squadron 499 of the Air Training Corps section of the Royal Air Force (RAF) as a cadet, he re-encountered Philip, who was the squadron commander.
 He also joined the Taibach Youth Centre, a youth drama group founded by Meredith Jones and led by Leo Lloyd, a steel worker and avid amateur thespian, who taught him the fundamentals of acting.
 Richard played the role of an escaped convict in Lloyd's play, The Bishop's Candlesticks, an adaptation of a section of Victor Hugo's Les Misérables.
 The play did not have any dialogue, but Alpert noted that Richard "mimed his role".
 Philip gave him a part in a radio documentary/adaptation of his play for BBC Radio, Youth at the Helm (1942).
 Seeing the talent Richard possessed, both Jones and Philip re-admitted him to school on 5 October 1942.
-Philip tutored his charge intensely in school subjects, and also worked at developing the youth's acting voice, including outdoor voice drills which improved his projection.
+Philip tutored his charge intensely in school subjects and also worked at developing the youth's acting voice, including outdoor voice drills which improved his projection.
 Richard called the experience "the most hardworking and painful period" in his life.
 Philip called Richard "my son to all intents and purposes.
 I was committed to him", while Burton later wrote of Philip, "I owe him everything".